Rhinox-Training/oculusintegration-simulator/README.md

 - Local -> When using the keyboard W,A,S,D keys you move the object (that was selected via the [Tab] Mode) in its local space, when pressing forward, you will go forward along its forward vector.
 - Parent -> When using the keyboard W,A,S,D keys you move the object (that was selected via the [Tab] Mode) in its parent space, when pressing when pressing forward, you will go forward along the world forward vector.
 - Screen -> When using the keyboard W,A,S,D keys you move the object (that was selected via the [Tab] Mode) in screen space, when pressing when pressing forward, you will go forward along the screens (headset cameras) forward vector.

+[F] Controller Buttons:
+- Right -> Manipulate the buttons and joystick of the Right controller.
+- Left -> Manipulate the buttons and joystick of the Left controller.

 ## The Recorder/Playback
 ### Recorder